 These people are eligible for a special-permission reader card:

 - Graduate students at any stage before completing qualifying exams who have a research project that requires access to Folger collections.

 - Undergraduates at the junior or senior level who are working on a project for which the Folger provides unique resources.

 - Other scholars or individuals, such as artists, actors, booksellers, professional theater staff, teachers, and writers for whom Folger collections are critical for study, preparation, or production.

-To apply: Submit a letter or email outlining your research project, the specific resources you need to consult at the Folger, and the research you've done to date to firstname.lastname@example.org.
-You must also supply two letters of reference that verify your academic qualifications and the relevance of the Folger collection to your research.
+To apply: Fill out the Reader Registration form and supply two letters of reference that verify your academic qualifications and the relevance of the Folger collection to your research.
 If you are an undergraduate or a graduate student, one letter must be from your advisor.
 All letters must be from an institutional email address or on preprinted letterhead signed by the referee.
-If applying by mail, please address correspondence to the contact information provided at the top of this page.
+Please email references to firstname.lastname@example.org.

 Participants in seminars, symposia, and workshops sponsored by the Folger Institute as well as participants in the Teaching Shakespeare Institute will automatically be registered as readers and do not need to provide a separate application.
 These reader cards can be renewed once without resubmitting an application.